MartinCastellano/mycontext/README.md

 - `-o, --output [FILENAME]`: Saves the output to a specific file.
 - `-r, --rules [RULES_FILE.md]`: Uses a custom rule profile for this run.
 - `-c, --to-clipboard`: Copies the output to the clipboard instead of a file.
+- `--no-rules`: Generates the context without including any rules file.

 #### **Manage Exclusion Rules (Ignores)**
 - `mycontext list-ignore`: Displays the current exclusion rules.